Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Discussion

-Though complete mandatory home swapping may not be readily feasible in reality, our findings are crucial in the broader context of urban planning and sustainable city development.
-By demonstrating the strong impact of residence allocation on traffic status, our work provides valuable insights and guidance for urban planners and policymakers in urban planning.
-It stresses the need for a holistic consideration on urban design, where residential planning is not only about housing city residents but also about integrating socio-economic factors including amenity accessibility, financial and environmental considerations.
-This study contributes significantly to the existing body of knowledge by providing empirical evidence on a unique, innovative yet determined home swapping approach on how urban structure can be coordinated and reformed, specifically towards a polycentric model to save energy, resources and time by significantly minimizing the fundamental source of traffic congestion.
-This is particularly relevant to tackle the challenges of both rapid urbanization and increasing urban population, in a board sense sheds light on sustainable city development.
+We acknowledge the practical challenges of home-swapping on relocation costs and behavioral inertia.
+However, by demonstrating that voluntary swaps driven by shared economic and environmental incentives can reshape commuting patterns, our findings provide a proof of concept for market-compatible policies (e.g., congestion pricing rebates, green housing tax credits, etc.) that indirectly promote similar self-organization.
+Our work emphasizes the need for a holistic consideration of urban design, where residential planning is not only about housing city residents but also about integrating socio-economic factors including, amenity accessibility, financial and environmental considerations.
+We also remark that the reallocation of residences is a short-term loss, while the reduction in commuting distance is a long-term gain, and hence the gain must outweigh the loss in the long run.
+In addition, while city-wide home swapping would be costly, our work identifies guiding principles for incremental, incentive-driven policies that align individual and systemic goals.
+More importantly, our model simulations reveal that even with the modest interventions - such as a $6\%$ effective fiscal outlay via targeted rent subsidies - one could achieve a $25\%$ total commuting distance reduction and a $55\%$ emission reduction by nudging households toward mutually beneficial swaps.
+These nonlinear returns suggest that partial, phased adoption of home-swapping (e.g., pilot districts, priority corridors, etc.) could yield disproportionate sustainability gains without requiring abrupt, city-wide reorganization.
+Thus, this study contributes significantly to the existing body of knowledge by providing empirical evidence on a unique, innovative, yet determined home-swapping approach on how urban structure can be coordinated and reformed, specifically towards a polycentric model to save energy, resources, and time by significantly minimizing the fundamental source of traffic congestion.
+This is particularly relevant to tackling the challenges of both rapid urbanization and increasing urban population and, in a broad sense, sheds light on sustainable city development.

-While this study offers important and interesting insights, it has limitations.
-First, although the major analysis was based on a large dataset obtained in Shijiazhuang and similar results have been observed by using data in Shenzhen and Abidjan, analyses on more cities with different cultural, economic, or geographical characteristics can further extend its generalizability.
-Furthermore, the study primarily assumed residents commute by motor vehicles, not taking into account other modes of public transportation such as buses or metro.
-Future research could extend this work by examining a more diverse range of cities, incorporating multi-modal transportation data, and exploring the interplay between residence locations and different types of commuting behaviors.
-Additionally, investigating the psychological and social impacts of home swapping on individuals and communities would provide more understanding on this innovative approach, its feasibility and implications on urban planning and city development.